-For more detailed information about installing Oracle Database Client, refer to Oracle Database Client Installation Guide for Linux x86-64.
+For more detailed information about installing Oracle Database Client, refer to Oracle Database Client Installation Guide for IBM zSeries Based Linux.

 This guide is available on the product disc.
 To access it, use a Web browser to open the welcome.htm file located in the top-level directory of the installation media, and then select the Documentation tab.